-Tortang talong is made with grilled eggplant that is then squished, then topped with ground pork, then fried.
+Instead, tortang talong is made with grilled eggplant that is then squished and flattened, topped with ground pork and beaten eggs, then fried.
 It’s delicious.

 (Miso aubergine is another unique and delicious way to cook eggplant!)